 Welcome to Week 2 of the Stitch Adventure Blanket!
 In this post, we will straighten our edge from last week and crochet a short section using the lemon peel stitch.
 This is an easy peasy, lightly textured crochet stitch that is also called the crinkle stitch or the pebble stitch.

 This post contains affiliate links.
 I may receive compensation (at no added cost to you) if you make a purchase using these links.
 Yarn for this project was generously provided by Paintbox Yarns.

 If you’ve been crocheting for more than a few years, you may have noticed that most stitch patterns are known by multiple names.
 I’ve always been a big fan of what is now most often called the lemon peel stitch.
 I used to call it the pebble stitch because that’s how I first heard it described, but I’ve also seen it online as the crinkle stitch.

 It’s an easy stitch pattern that creates a gentle texture by combining stitches of different heights on the same row.
 These stitches are then alternated on the following row and so on.
-If you like this stitch, you can find it in several other free crochet patterns I’ve designed, including the Pebble Stitch Hat…
+If you’re new to this stitch, watch the video tutorial below.

 …the Color Block Slouchy Hat…

 the Pebble Rib Scarf.

 Join the Stitch Adventure Blanket Mystery Crochet Along!

 - Learn more about the CAL (and enter to win the end-of-CAL giveaways by 11:59 p.m.
 Eastern on January 2, 2021) in this blog post.

 - You can join in by crocheting along with each section of this crochet sampler blanket as you have time.